Use PynamoDB Locally¶

 Several DynamoDB compatible servers have been written for testing and debugging purposes.
 PynamoDB can be used with any server that provides the same API as DynamoDB.

-All you need to do is set the
+To use a local server, you need to set the

 host attribute on your